Business Economics (Business)

 Nebraska Business Honors Academy

 The Nebraska Business Honors Academy is a unique cohort-based program for high-ability students with demonstrated leadership potential.
-The goal of the Academy is to develop critical thinking, problem-solving, and communications skills to prepare graduates to be strategic decision-makers and innovators.
+The goal of the Academy is to develop critical thinking, problem-solving, and communication skills to prepare graduates to be strategic decision-makers and innovators.
 The Academy combines a rigorous curriculum (including approximately 40 credit hours of cohort-based courses) with leadership training, co-curricular activities, and corporate involvement.
 Nebraska Business Honors Academy requirements differ from those listed in the catalog.
 Students work closely with the Academy’s advisors on appropriate sequencing and enrollment in Academy-specific requirements.

 Jeffrey S. Raikes School of Computer Science and Management

 The purpose of the Jeffrey S. Raikes School of Computer Science and Management is to produce unique graduates who combine business knowledge and computing fundamentals for enterprise information and software systems.
 Graduates will be professionals who understand the multiple levels of new information systems and who become the technology sector’s innovators, product developers, entrepreneurs, chief information officers, and CEOs.
 Students interested in learning more about the Jeffrey S. Raikes School of Computer Science and Management program and curriculum requirements (which may differ from those listed here) are encouraged to call 402-472-6000 or visit the Jeffrey S. Raikes program website.
-Students may also reference the Jeffrey S. Raikes School of Computer Science and Management catalog section under Academic Programs and Policies.
+Students may also reference the Jeffrey S. Raikes School of Computer Science and Management catalog section under Other Academic Units.

 College Degree Requirements